halon/halon-docker/sasid/README.md

 | `rocky-8`      | Rocky Linux 8                        |
 | `centos-7`     | CentOS Linux 7                       |

-To build a container image, simply run the below command, substituting `ubuntu-22.04` with any of the distributions above and the example credentials with those provided by us.
+To build a container image, simply clone the repository to your machine and from inside the halon-docker/sasid directory run the below command, substituting `ubuntu-22.04` with any of the distributions above and the example credentials with those provided by us.

 ```
 docker build -t sasid:5.1.3 -f images/ubuntu-22.04/Dockerfile \